 In her most recent post, Deborah gives us handy tips on preparing our gardens for fall vegetables.
 If you haven’t made your garden ready for the sweet beauties below, make sure you check out that post before you start planting.
-Without further ado, here are 5 common, popular and easy-to-plant vegetables that you can harvest in the fall:
+Without further ado, here are 5 common, popular, and easy-to-plant vegetables that you can harvest in the fall:

 LettuceEveryone loves salads, at least I know I do.
 Now, what’s a salad without some lettuce?
 To be able to enjoy the succulent taste of lettuce throughout the winter season, plant it this fall.
 Lettuce has a growing period of 45 to 85 days, depending on the variety planted.
-The fastest growing lettuce is the mesclun mix, as it can be harvested after 30 days.
-The lettuce plant enjoys full sun or partial shade, and so it can either be grown directly outdoors or planted in containers inside your kitchen; the choice is yours.
+The fastest growing lettuce is the mesclun mix, as you can harvest it after 30 days.
+The lettuce plant enjoys full sun or partial shade, and so you can either grow them directly outdoors or plant them in containers inside your kitchen.
+The choice is yours.

 SpinachWith a maturity period of 45 days, the spinach is a very hardy vegetable.
 It can survive temperatures below 20 degrees, making it one of the few vegetables that can last through winter.
 However, for this to happen, the plant must be well matured before frost hit.
-By so doing, it is equipped to fully cope with the onslaught of snow.
+By so doing, it can fully cope with the onslaught of snow.
 Therefore, planting your spinach plant early is pretty key.

 KaleThe kale plant is a dark green vegetable reputed to be one of the healthiest in existence.
 It doesn’t achieve this feat lightly as it is quite choosy about the temperature conditions.
 If I may be so bold, I would love to say that the kale quite vacillates and is not really clear on what it wants, but one thing is sure: it loves full sun and it’s also a big fan of very cold weather.
 Heh, what a conundrum!

 ChardSwiss chard is a leafy vegetable and another entrant in the dark-green category.
 Also referred to as Swiss chard, this nutrient-packed plant has a long maturity period of two months and above.
-It is not so tolerant of deep freezes like its kale cousin and therefore should be planted pretty early, most probably during the late days of summer.
+It is not so tolerant of deep freezes like its kale cousin.
+Therefore, you should plant it pretty early, most probably during the late days of summer.

 This list is far from exhaustive, as there are several other great options to choose from: arugula, collards, mustard greens, kohlrabi, cauliflower, cabbage, Brussels sprout, broccoli, carrots, leeks, peas, turnips, bush beans, parsley,…(I’m sure you are beginning to get the drift on how huge the list is).